 Trump frustrated with media coverage of Kelly's interview: WH

-By Lalit K Jha Washington, Jan 19 (PTI) US President Donald Trump is "frustrated" with the media coverage of an interview given by his Chief of Staff John Kelly on issues like border wall, the White House has said.
+(Eds: Updating with more inputs) By Lalit K Jha Washington, Jan 19 (PTI) US President Donald Trump is "frustrated" with the media coverage of an interview given by his Chief of Staff John Kelly on issues like the controversial Mexican border wall, the White House has said.

 Trump yesterday vented out frustration at Kelly that he told lawmakers and a news channel that his campaign promise to build a wall along the Mexican border was "not fully informed" and his view on immigration was "evolving", The Wall Street Journal reported.